MayCooper/MayCooper/README.md

   <li> <a href="https://github.com/MayCooper/Implementing-Decision-Trees">Implementing Decision Trees</a> - Python-based decision tree implementation, encompassing data preparation, model training, evaluation, and visualization for classification and regression tasks in supervised learning.</li>
   <li> <a href="https://github.com/MayCooper/Coding-Gradient-Descent-for-LSR">Gradient Descent for LSR</a> - Focuses on coding the gradient descent optimization algorithm in Python to minimize the mean squared error cost function in linear regression models.</li>
   <li><a href="https://github.com/MayCooper/Python-Nearest-Neighbor-Truck-Logistics-Program">Python Nearest Neighbor Logistics Truck Planner</a> - The Python Logistics Planner optimizes routing for a delivery service using the Nearest Neighbor Algorithm and a dynamic hash table.
 This solution minimizes travel distances and adapts to real-time changes, ensuring efficient and timely deliveries.</li>
+  <li><a href="https://github.com/MayCooper/IMDb-Movie-Review-Sentiment-Analysis">IMDb Movie Review Sentiment Classifier</a> - This project employs Natural Language Processing (NLP) and machine learning to classify IMDb movie reviews as positive or negative.
+It features data cleaning, feature extraction, model training, and visualization to analyze and interpret review sentiments effectively.</li>
 </ul>

 <h2>Data/Software Engineering Projects</h2>